 Figure 4.
 Movement of 3D spheroids versus steadfast of 2D tumor cell clusters.
 (A) Movie shows that 3D spheroids are suspended in the culture medium, and not adherent on the culture dish/well.
 When still medium in the cell culture well is disturbed by gently pipetting the medium, suspending 3D spheroids can be impacted to move.
 (B) Movie shows that a 2D tumor cell cluster is anchored on the culture plate and immovable in spite of disturbance of culture medium.
 A few single dying cells are movable.

 Figure 5.
 Elucidation of role of intracellular Notch1 signaling pathway activity in stromal fibroblasts in regulating cancer stem/initiating cells using 3D spheroid model.
 (A) Intracellular Notch1 signaling pathway activity in stromal fibroblasts determines formation of spheroids by melanoma cells in cell co-culture.
 Time-lapse video shows that Fb-GOFNotch1 inhibit C8161 melanoma cells to form 3D spheroids, while Fb-LOFNotch1 promote C8161 melanoma cells to form more 3D spheroids during the first 4~52 hours of cell co-culture.
 (B) top: representative images of 3D spheroids formed at day 7 of cell co-culture with different fibroblasts carrying varied Notch pathway activities. bottom: the quantitative data to count the average size (diameter (m)/spheroid) of 3D spheroids formed at day 7 of cell co-culture with different fibroblasts carrying varied Notch pathway activities.
+Two-tail student’s t-test was used for statistical analysis.
+Data are expressed as mean ± standard deviation (SD).

 Figure 6.
 Assessment of drug response of cancer stem/initiating cells using 3D spheroid model.
 (A) Representative images of 3D spheroids formed at day 5 of cell co-culture under different drug concentrations.
 (B) The quantitative data of the average size (diameter (m)/spheroid) of 3D spheroids and numbers of 3D spheroids per low power field (LPF, x 4) formed at day 5 of cell co-culture under different drug concentrations.
+Quantitative data are expressed as mean ± standard deviation (SD).

 DISCUSSION: